degrootsam/bb-generic-actions-typescript/readme.md

 # Generic Actions TypeScript Template

-This project was generated using the [bbs CLI](https://github.com).
-It serves as a starting point for building generic actions in TypeScript.
+This project serves as a starting point for building generic actions in TypeScript.

 ## 📦 Dependencies